marxin/texi2rst-generated/sphinx/cppinternals/cppinternals.rst

 are perhaps relying on some kind of undocumented implementation-specific behavior.

+.. index:: lexer, newlines, escaped newlines

 .. _lexer:

-.. index:: lexer

-.. index:: newlines

-.. index:: escaped newlines

 The Lexer
 =========